Supporting employees with autism in the workplace

 - Offer sensory-friendly workspaces that accommodate the sensory sensitivities commonly experienced by autistic individuals.
 This can include providing noise-cancelling headphones, offering adjustable lighting, or creating quiet areas where employees can take breaks.

 - Use clear and structured communication practices that benefit all employees, including those who are neurodivergent.
-This can include concise and unambiguous language, and avoiding excessively using figurative language.
+This can include concise and unambiguous language, and avoiding using figurative language.

 - Be mindful of environments that may trigger sensory overload for autistic employees.
 When organizing events or meetings, consider factors like noise levels, lighting and the availability of quiet spaces.